 High School graduate or equivalent (GED)

-An integral part of the OPOTC Police Training Academy curriculum is physical fitness and Subject Control (Defensive Tactics).
-Police Trainees are required to pass minimum standards as determined by the OPOTC.
-These include timed pushups and sit-ups, a 1.5 mile run as well as other agility related standards.
+An integral part of the OPOTC Police Academy curriculum is physical fitness and Subject Control (Defensive Tactics).
+Cadets are required to pass Minimum Fitness Standards as determined by the OPOTC.
+These include timed pushups and sit-ups, a 1.5-mile run, and other agility-related standards.

-For questions regarding the LCCC Police Academy, please contact the Division office located in Room IL 111 in the iLoft building on the LCCC campus.
-Or call 440-366-4021.
+For questions regarding the LCCC Police Academy, please contact Ann Faulhaber at (440) 366-7124 or the Division office at (440) 366-4021.
+You may also visit the office in the iLoft building, room 111 on the Elyria campus.

 Elyria, OH 44035